drpatrik/combatris/README.md

 A version of the file can be found in the asset folder.
 Feel free to update it to the latest version.

 I have tested the game with up to five players running on a heterogeneous set of computers using both wireless and Ethernet based connections.
-The game works well but there can be lag, since heartbeats are sent every 200 ms and status updates every 250 ms (if something has happened).
-Heartbeats are suppressed if other messages have been sent within the heartbeat interval (to keep network congestion down).
+The game works well but there can be a slight lag.

 Since its only me playing, and sometimes the family when they feel pity for me, the game most probably have many bugs left.